 - 1 teaspoon vanilla extract

-- 3 teaspoons coconut extract
+- 2 teaspoons coconut extract

-- ½ cup shredded coconut unsweetend
+- 2 cups shredded coconut unsweetend

 Instructions

-- Lightly oil an 8x8 inch baking dish with cooking spray or coconut oil.
-Sprinkle gelatin on top of ½ cup cold water in the bowl of a stand mixer fitted with the whisk attachment.
+- Lightly oil an 8x8-inch baking dish with cooking spray or coconut oil.
+Sprinkle gelatin on top of ½ cup cold water in the bowl of a stand mixer fitted with the whisk attachment*.
 Set aside to allow gelatin to bloom.

 - In a medium saucepan, combine granulated sugar, corn syrup, salt and ½ cup water and stir to combine.
 Bring to a boil over medium-high heat, swirling the pan occasionally, until the mixture reached 240°F on a candy thermometer, about 10-12 minutes.